cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 ## Context

-Rosetta API, an open-source specification and set of tools developed by Coinbase.
+[Rosetta API](https://www.rosetta-api.org/) is an open-source specification and set of tools developed by Coinbase to standardise blockchain interactions.

 Through the use of a standard API for integrating blockchain applications it will

-* Easier for a user to interact with a blockchain
+* Be easier for a user to interact with a given blockchain
 * Allow exchanges to integrate new blockchains quickly and easily
 * Enable application developers to build cross-blockchain applications such as block explorers, wallets and dApps at considerably lower cost and effort.

 ## Decision

-We think that adding Rosetta API support to the Cosmos SDK will bring value to all the developers and Cosmos SDK based chains in the ecosystem.
+It is clear that adding Rosetta API support to the Cosmos SDK will bring value to all the developers and Cosmos SDK based chains in the ecosystem.
+How it is implemented is key.

+The driving principles of the proposed design are:

+1. **Extensibility:** it must be as riskless and painless as possible for application developers to set-up network configurations to expose Rosetta API-compliant services.
+2. **Long term support:** This proposal aims to provide support for all the supported Cosmos SDK release series.
+3. **Cost-efficiency:** Backporting features from `master` to the various stable branches of Cosmos SDK is a cost that needs to be reduced.

+This ADR will describe how this will be achieved.

+1. There will be an external repo called [cosmos-rosetta-gateway](https://github.com/tendermint/cosmos-rosetta-gateway) for the implementation of the core Rosetta API features, particularly:
+   a.
+The types and interfaces.
+This separates design from implementation detail.
+   b.
+Some core implementations: specifically, the `Service` functionality as this is independent of the Cosmos SDK version.
+2. Due to differences between the Cosmos release series, each series will have its own specific API implementations of `Network` struct and `Adapter` interface.
+3. There will be two options for starting an API service in applications:
+   a.
+API shares the application process
+   b.
+API-specific process.

+This document below will describe each design component of the proposed architecture.

 ## Architecture

-The driving principles of the proposed design follow:

-1. Extensibility: it must be as riskless and painless as possible for application developers to use network configurations to expose Rosetta API-compliant services.
-2. Long term support: developers build applications on the various stable branches of Cosmos SDK.
-This proposal aims to provide support for all the release series supported by the Cosmos SDK team.
-3. Cost-efficiency: backporting features from `master` to the various stable branches of Cosmos SDK is a cost that needs to be reduced.
+### 1. The External Repo

+As section will describe the proposed external library, including the service implementation, plus the defined types and interfaces.

-### Service
+#### Service

 `Service` is a simple `struct` that is started and listens to the port specified in the options.
 This is meant to be used across all the Cosmos SDK versions that are actively supported.